 No arguments.
 No sex.
 No laughter.

 How boring!
 These people need me.
-Maybe I shouldn’t take a day off from writing after all…
+Maybe I shouldn’t step away from the keyboard after all…

 They didn’t get left alone for long, those poor characters.
 I soon pulled them all back into the drama and the story.